lengjingzju/cbuild-ng/README.md

         * In development mode, if the source code folder is in the compilation output folder, the source code folder in `output/mirror-cache/download` will not be copied to the compilation output folder, so that the source code can be modified in the compilation output folder for debugging during development.
         * If there is cached compilation, please run the `setforce` target in development mode and do not cache compilation.
     * unsetdev      : Cancel development mode
+    * status        : Get the current package status.
+If the download type is a git, it also gets the package path, branch, last commit, and current modification status
+        * `dev`: development mode; `force`: forced compilation mode

 ### Patch exec_patch.sh